CVPR2021-ID453/MIAL/README.md

+# ATTENTION
+THIS REPOSITORY WILL NO LONGER BE USED, PLEASE REFER TO [THIS NEW LINK](https://github.com/yuantn/MIAL).

 ## Introduction

 This is the code for *Multiple Instance Active Learning for Object Detection*, anonymous ID 453 for CVPR 2021.